-In this section, we develop theoretical expectations about the ways in which manufacturing layoffs may influence elections.
+In this section we develop theoretical expectations about the ways in which manufacturing layoffs may influence elections.
 We first argue that deindustrialization causes economic and social challenges in former manufacturing hubs, which lead to voter dissatisfaction with the status quo.
-Our argument then addresses the ways in which different groups may construe manufacturing job losses in contrasting ways.
+Our argument addresses the ways in which different groups may construe manufacturing job losses in contrasting ways.
 Due to their privileged position as the historically dominant group in America's racial hierarchy, whites may interpret localized economic distress as a threat to their status.
 As a result, we expect a particularly reactionary political response in favor of candidates and policies that offer backward-looking solutions to the concerns of affected communities.

-Localized Manufacturing Layoffs and Economic Voting
+2.1 Localized Manufacturing Layoffs and Economic Voting

 Deindustrialization contributes to declining economic conditions in ways that may influence voting.
-A large literature on "economic voting" argues that voters assess incumbent candidates based in part on the health of the economy, punishing them following periods of slower growth and higher unemployment levels (Brender and Drazen 2008; Fair 1978; Healy, Persson, and Snowberg 2017; Lewis-Beck 1986; Lewis-Beck and Stegmaier 2000).2 Voters' assessments can be retrospective (Alvarez and Nagler 1998; Norpoth 2001): incumbent candidates are judged for the economic performance during the term of their party's president.
+A large literature on 'economic voting' argues that voters assess incumbent candidates based in part on the health of the economy, punishing them following periods of slower growth and higher unemployment levels (Brender and Drazen, 2008; Fair, 1978; Healy, Persson, and Snowberg, 2017; Lewis-Beck, 1986; Lewis-Beck and Stegmaier, 2000).
+Voters' assessments can be retrospective (Alvarez and Nagler, 1998; Norpoth, 2001): incumbent candidates are judged for the economic performance during the term of their party's president.
+Some voters also make prospective judgments about presidential candidates' likely future economic performance (Erikson, MacKuen, and Stimson, 2000; Nadeau and Lewis-Beck, 2001; Michelitch, Morales, Owen et al., 2012).
+Party platforms and campaign rhetoric can inform voters' prospective evaluations of candidates' abilities to address economic challenges (Born, van Eck, and Johannesson, 2018; Elinder, Jordahl, and Poutvaara, 2015), including deindustrialization.
+Incumbents facing opponents who promise reindustrialization may be the most vulnerable to economic voting-particularly in localities where manufacturing losses have exerted a greater toll.